 Changes of Assumptions.
 The Single Discount Rate assumption used to develop Total OPEB Liability changed from the prior year.
-Please refer to the Actuarial Assumptions pri ,s, present the k entation of as mar The Village is required to present the last 10 fiscal years of data; however accounting standards allow the presentation of as many years as are available until 10 fiscal years are
+Please refer to the Actuarial Assumptions section above for additional details.

+The Village is required to present the last 10 fiscal years of data; however accounting standards allow the presentation of as many years as are available until 10 fiscal years are presented.